 Where you can join us

-Places on our Process Engineering graduate programme for Autumn 2018 are available within our Marine (Plymouth) and Marine (Rosyth) sectors.
+Places on our Process Engineering graduate programme for Autumn 2018 are available within our Marine (Plymouth) sector.
 But no matter which team you join, you could be based anywhere in the UK.
 That’s why we ask all our graduates to be flexible and willing to move during their programme.